-From academic essays and drawings to manuscripts and handwritten notes, the book is a whopping 416 pages of heavy duty paper containing countless details on Tolkien’s life and imagination.
+From academic essays and drawings to manuscripts and handwritten notes, the book is a whopping 416 pages of heavy duty paper detailing Tolkien’s life and imagination.
 It begins with essays about his key interests, such as his invention of the Elvish language and his theories of Faerie; it then presents chapters on his life and his major works, beginning with The Silmarilion (which he began well before his best-known stories) and ending with his labor over The Lord of the Rings.
 While the essays are written by what you might call “Tolkien scholars”, most of the book consists of content produced by Tolkien himself.
-The book’s editor, Catherine McIlwaine, who works as the Tolkien Archivist at the Bodleian Library from which much of the content is sourced, has collected and organized the material for us in a superior manner, and is the insightful author of the book’s introductions and annotations.
+The book’s editor, Catherine McIlwaine, who works as the Tolkien Archivist at the Bodleian Library from which much of the content is sourced, has collected and organized the material for us in a superior manner, and is the insightful author of the book’s annotations.

 Indeed, one aspect of his art which I never fully appreciated until now was his talent for calligraphy.
 It is well known that Tolkien loved words and language, and much attention in the book is devoted to his invention of Quenya and Sindarin, the two elvish languages which form the backdrop of his legendarium.
 But if I had to guess, his fondness for fonts and letters is much less appreciated.
 Seeing the care he took to write balanced, elegant script in his drafts and final productions, I got this impression that he was singing a song with his letters, incorporating them into the music of his stories like a medieval scribe illustrating the Bible.
 His stories of Father Christmas were written in beautiful script to his children.
 There is one dated in the year 1932, that is exceptionally detailed and rich (page 257).
 His manuscript ‘Of Beren and Tinuviel’ is like a page straight out of a medieval codex.
 The manuscript titled ‘Lines relating to Smaug and to Elrond’ (page 230) is adorned with such graceful, authentic characters that you might think it was an actual Anglo-Saxon myth that Tolkien merely happened to stumble upon.
 Other noteworthy examples include the King’s Letter written in Elvish script and the dust jacket designs which Tolkien submitted to his publisher when LOTR was at last complete.
-Even his bloody account book (page 148) has the touch of a professional designer.
+Even his bloody account book (page 148) has the touch of a professional designer!

 Then there are Tolkien’s fan letters, which he received from such figures as Lynda Johnson Robb, daughter of President Lyndon B. Johnson; and Margrethe, princess of Denmark.
 I simply never knew the breadth of them.
 The only disappointing thing to realize is that he spent so much time responding to these letters, sometimes launching long investigations into his own fictional history, that it cost him precious hours he could have invested in his creative work.
 McIlwaine in fact suggests this as one of several reasons why he didn’t generate so much original content in his lifetime.
 Then again, who’s to say that was always such a bad thing?
 Maybe those breaks helped him along.